hsianktin/hsianktin.github.io/index.md

 At UCLA, my work is focused on characterizing the stochastic dynamics of DNA-protein interactions.
 The goal is to create a link between the microscopic interactions occurring at the molecular level and the macroscopic phenomena observed in biology.
-Through this investigative framework, I venture into various domains of molecular biology, such as nucleosome disassembly, the coupled processes of transcription and translation, and understanding the driving forces behind viral evolution.
+In pursuit of this goal, I have explored various models of molecular biology, such as nucleosome disassembly, the coupled processes of transcription and translation, and understanding the driving forces behind viral evolution.

 I am also interested in the development of computational tools to aid in the analysis of biological data, with a particular flavor on